BrianGlassman/BrianGlassman.github.io/README.md

 # Industry Work
 Industry work is not hosted here for the sake of IP.

-Please raise an issue if you would like further details.
+Please click [here](https://github.com/BrianGlassman/BrianGlassman.github.io/issues/new) to submit a request for further details.

 ### Recent Employment
 - FreeFlyer Software Engineering Intern - a.i. solutions, Remote, May 2022 - August 2022